- Symptoms & Signs

 Mouth wounds are usually caused by either blunt trauma that cuts tissue, sharp objects, and/or by the persons own teeth (for example, a child or an adult hitting their mouth during a fall).

-Mouth Wound Symptoms in Adults and Children
+What Are Mouth Wound Symptoms and Signs?

 Mouth wound symptoms include